getgud-io/cpp-getgud-sdk/README.md

 );
 ```
 * `BaseAction` - See BaseAction
-* `victimPlayerGuid` - guid AKA nickname of the player who is the victim of the Damage action, max length is 36 chars.
+* `victimPlayerGuid` - guid of the player who is the victim of the Damage action, max length is 36 chars.
 * `damageDone` - How much damage was given
 * `weaponGuid` - A unique name of the weapon that the attack was performed with, max length is 36 chars.

 ### Heal Action

+A Heal action should be triggered whenever a player is healed, doesn't matter by whom or how.
 To create a heal action, use the `HealActionData` class.
-A Heal action causes the player to increase his health while healing.

 ```cpp
 GetGudSdk::BaseActionData* action = new GetGudSdk::HealActionData(
                      BaseAction:: baseAction,